david-88/todo-extended-/README.md

 - Use `npx webpack --watch` - This updates main.js as soon as there is a change
 - Use live server - Then your app is updated in the browser as soon as there is a change

+# ESLint

+- ESLint is a linter.
+[Linting is something that can AUTOMATICALLY find the dumb mistakes we all make](https://mikecavaliere.com/javascript-linting-what-developers-need-to-know/), so you can fix them without thinking.
+It’ll make your code break less and prevent some very confusing problems.
+Often Linters use Style Guides like the Airbnb Style Guide, Google Style Guide or JavaScript Standard Style.
+These style guides come with predefined rules what to check for.
+In this project we use The JavaScript Standard Style.
+You can add or change rules to fit your needs.